dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 #### Using `Because` in assert

-When using the parameter `Because` in the assert it should give more information than what the `It`-block description already gives, it should bring more value.
-Also when using parameter `Because` the text should be phrased so it reads correct in the Pester output.
+When using the parameter `Because` in the assert it should give more information than what the `It`-block description already gives, it should add more value.
+Also, when using parameter `Because` the text should be phrased so it reads correctly in the Pester output.

-For example if the `It`-block description would be the following "_Should not throw and return the correct values for the properties_" then the following would not really bring more value.
+For example if the `It`-block description would be the following "_Should not throw and return the correct values for the properties_" then the following would not really add more value.

 ```powershell
 It 'Should not throw and return the correct values for the properties' {